Generic filters

 While these criteria are an indication of eligibility there are other factors that will affect HMRC’s view.
 For more information about eligibility, try our eligibility assessment or get in touch with one of our team.

-Which costs qualify for R&D tax credits?
+Which costs can you claim R&D tax credits for?

 While you may have undertaken activities that qualify as R&D, you’ll still need to know which costs can be claimed for.
+These costs must meet specific criteria for tax purposes and be properly documented in the company’s accounts.
+Recently, there has been an increase in HMRC enquiries concerning tax relief claims, highlighting the importance of providing evidence to support these claims.

 Identifying R&D costs can be difficult, but the main ones you’ll likely claim for are: